Thursday, March 27, 2008

 Adding cell-phone use to year results in a better fit (R-squared = 0.948), and the coefficient for cell-phone use squares with the results of valid studies (i.e., it is significant and positive).
 But because of the exclusion of 15-24 year olds and alcohol consumption, cell-phone use carries too much weight.
 Here is the equation:

-Annual traffic fatalities per 100mn vehicle-miles =This equation, when viewed graphically, loses its charm:
+Annual traffic fatalities per 100mn vehicle-miles =

 211.255